m0/packer-templates/README.md

 ## Boxes description

 The current and only template was adapted for Debian 7.5.0 VM boxes.
-It is based on the great wort by the people at Tech-Angels ( https://github.com/tech-angels/packer-templates ).
+It is based on the great work by the people at Tech-Angels ( https://github.com/tech-angels/packer-templates ).
 The boxes are "vanilla" with a minimal setup, 256MB RAM, 1 CPU.
 These settings can be easily changed in vagrant.